nikosargalias/calculator/Project-Guidelines.md

 ## Error handling

 You'll notice in the CalculatorApp.jsx file on the handleOperatorInput (line 43) and handleValueInput (line 60) methods I have a comment which states 'do something'.
 This is to point out that if invalid input is passed in, there should some some error handling code here.
 It may also be considered a hack attack.
-In this particular situation, it's not an issue, however in a real world aplication with backend implemented, a discussion for correct error handling would be ideal.
+In this particular situation, it's not an issue, however in a real world application with backend implemented, a discussion for correct error handling would be ideal.

 ### Webpack and NPM

 I'm using NPM, Webpack and Babel for multiple reasons listed below:

-- Easily manage dependancies
+- Easily manage dependencies
 - Running a local dev server
 - Pre-processing of all types of files including JS, SCSS, font etc.
 - To generate content hashed bundles for browser caching (performance benefits).
-- To transpile modern Javascript features via babel in order for the finished bundle to be compatible with older browsers.
+- To transpile modern JavaScript features via babel in order for the finished bundle to be compatible with older browsers.
 - To minify all html, js and css files, as well as split bundles into multiple smaller files for performance benefits.

 ### Accessibility

 - Aria Attributes
   Regarding accessibility, there is little to no information online about specifically making a calculator accessible.
 I did consider multiple options, such as wrapping the numpad buttons in a list.
 However I decided to go with a div with a role="group", in addition to an aria-label="calculator numpad" and a aria-describedby attribute on the child buttons linked to the parent div.
 In addition, for the buttons which contain symbols as textContent.
-I used an aria label to explicitely state the correct word, rather than relying on the screen readder to read the symbol correctly.
+I used an aria label to explicitly state the correct word, rather than relying on the screen reader to read the symbol correctly.

 - Tab Order
   In addition to the above, I ensure correct tab order by correct html placement of each button based on the calculator design that was provided.